JonahThiele/LangEvolve/README.md

 # LangEvolve
-A program to evolve a langauge from a few base words
+A program to evolve a language from a few base words